What are mice?

 How do I get rid of mice?

 Mice can be difficult for homeowners to eradicate on their own.
 Because of the rapid breeding cycle of mice, it is important to remove all mice at the same time.
 Most DIY methods of rodent control are simply not able to achieve this.
-RAM Wildlife & Pest Management has a team of professional exterminators that use the most humane and current methods of rodent removal.
-With our rodent control services, we'll ensure that your home is mouse-free and stays that way.
+RAM Pest Control has a team of professional exterminators that use the most humane and current methods of rodent removal.
+Our wildlife control and exclusion services will ensure that your home is mouse-free and stays that way.

 How can I prevent mice in the future?